-Mortgage and Refinance Birmingham.
-We at SMG mortgage based in Birmingham, Alabama are a lender and broker to insure we have the mortgage product to fit your needs!
+Mortgage and Refinance.
+We at SMG Mortgage based in Birmingham, Alabama are a lender and broker to insure we have the mortgage product to fit your needs!

 Whether you are purchasing or refinancing, buying your first home, low down payment loan or a second home; look no further.
-We handle conventional, F.H.A, V.A., U.D.S.A., investment properties.
+We handle conventional, F.H.A, V.A., U.D.S.A., investment property mortgages.
 We have the mortgage product that fits your needs.
+Apply Now

 Fixed Rate Loan vs. Adjustable Rate Loan Home Mortgage.
 As a borrower, one of your first choices is whether you want a fixed-rate or an adjustable-rate mortgage loan.
 All loans fit into one of these two categories, or a combination “hybrid” category.
 Here’s the primary difference between the two types: